ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 ## ☠️ Don't put your business logic inside the controllers!! ☠️

-  You may be tempted to just use the controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, you will end up dealing with complex mocks for req or res express objects.
+  You may be tempted to just use the express.js controllers to store the business logic of your application, but this quickly becomes spaghetti code, as soon as you need to write unit tests, you will end up dealing with complex mocks for _req_ or _res_ express.js objects.

   It's complicated to distingue when a response should be sent, and when to continue processing in 'background', let's say after the response is sent to the client.